-I really enjoyed both tracks, the song Haven in particular was really good.
-It’s just one of those songs that’s easy to listen to, it’s not too heavy it’s just something with a nice sound and some good vocals.
+‘Haven’ is just one of those songs that’s easy to listen to, it’s not too heavy it’s just something with a nice sound and some good vocals.
 At first I thought it was just a really good song to have on in the background, something to add a little colour but after a few listens I really started to appreciate the song, in fact it got me to shut up for a while and anyone who knows me will tell you how rare that actually is.
 I asked Craig Milroy, singer and bassist for Sway to tell me a little more about the story behind Haven and he had this to say:

 “Well for Haven the other track on the single.
 Our drummer Div was saying he had wrote a song for the band, it turned out all he had was a title and a riff so he asked me to make a song out of it.
 Matt the other vocalist and the lead guitarist in the band had been seeing a girl at the time and it was bringing everyone in the band down, including himself so the lyrics are about us looking at all this happening and trying to help him through”